zlarsen/zlarsen.github.io/_posts/2015-04-14-mysql-permissions-tips.md

 This will give Bob MySQL permissions to `UPDATE` the `Dept`, `Manager`, `Name`, and `Birthdate` columns on the `dept1` MySQL table.

 What if we want to grant view only MySQL permissions to someone?
-That will be as easy as
+That will be as easy as:

 ```